Simone-Samardzhiev/Task-Server/README.md

 ## Description
-The project is a simple http server made in Ktor, which is a Kotlin framework for creates https servers.
+The project is a simple http server made in Ktor, which is a Kotlin framework for creating https servers.

 ## Installation
 To run the code you can clone the repository